Terms and Privacy •

-A Controller is the organisation that defines how personal data will be used.
-A Processor is the organisation that using personal data on behalf the Controller.
+A Controller is an organization that defines how personal data will be used.
+A Processor is an organization that using personal data on behalf of the Controller.
 The specific responsibilities of each party are explaining in Articles 24-43.

 In our case, Taximail is a Processor and Taximail’s users are Controllers.

 Data processing agreements

 Article 28 claims that Controllers must have clearly documented contracts with Processors that define the scope of processing.
 These contracts must be "in writing, including in electronic form."
 Requirements for processing contracts can be found in the remainder of Article 28.

 According to Article 37, organizations will be required to name a data protection officer.
 The specific responsibilities of a data protection officer are covered in Article 39.
 The data protection officer is responsible for compliance with the GDPR regulation.

 Transfer of personal data to third countries or international organizations